awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed the Just\-in\-Time \(JIT\) compilation, which was incorrectly enabled by default in Aurora PostgreSQL release 4\.0\.0\.

-1. Disallowed the use of both IAM and Kerberos authentication for the same user\.
+1. Disallowed the use of both AWS Identity and Access Management \(IAM\) and Kerberos authentication for the same user\.

 ### Aurora PostgreSQL release 4\.0\.0<a name="AuroraPostgreSQL.Updates.20180305.400"></a>